 - Comcast introduces the "talking guide," a feature on the X1 platform that reads aloud channel names, show titles and DVR commands.

 - Comcast Corporation announces that it has entered into an agreement with the Company’s Vice Chairman and Chief Financial Officer, Michael J. Angelakis, to establish a new, strategic company that will focus on investing in and operating growth-oriented companies, both domestically and internationally.
 The company is later named Atairos.

 - Comcast introduces the voice-controlled TV remote, which allows customers to navigate tens of thousands of shows and movies on the X1 platform with their voice.

 - 30 Rockefeller Plaza in New York City is officially renamed the "Comcast Building," adding the Comcast NBCUniversal logo to the New York City skyline.

 - Comcast announces a beta test of Stream, a new streaming cable service that allows Xfinity Internet customers to watch live TV from various networks - including all the major broadcast nets and HBO - on laptops, tablets and phones in their home.

-- Comcast NBCUniversal completes its $3.8-billion acquisition of DreamWorks Animation, gaining the opportunity to expand its family audiences on both television and at the movies.
+- Comcast NBCUniversal completes its $3.8-billion acquisition of DreamWorks Animation.

 - Comcast Corporation purchases additional 24 percent stake in Comcast Spectacor, giving the company full ownership of the Wells Fargo Center, Spectra businesses, and the National Hockey League’s Philadelphia Flyers.